The Hackett Group, Inc. Announces Dividend of $0.10 (NASDAQ:HCKT)

-The Hackett Group, Inc. (NASDAQ:HCKT) declared a dividend on Wednesday, December 16th, investing.com reports.
-Investors of record on Friday, December 18th will be given a dividend of 0.095 per share by the business services provider on Wednesday, December 30th.
+The Hackett Group, Inc. (NASDAQ:HCKT) announced a dividend on Wednesday, December 16th, investing.com reports.
+Shareholders of record on Friday, December 18th will be paid a dividend of 0.095 per share by the business services provider on Wednesday, December 30th.
 This represents a yield of 2.68%.
 The ex-dividend date is Thursday, December 17th.

-The Hackett Group has raised its dividend by 38.5% over the last three years and has raised its dividend annually for the last 1 consecutive years.
+The Hackett Group has increased its dividend payment by 38.5% over the last three years and has increased its dividend every year for the last 1 years.
 The Hackett Group has a dividend payout ratio of 28.4% meaning its dividend is sufficiently covered by earnings.
 Research analysts expect The Hackett Group to earn $0.78 per share next year, which means the company should continue to be able to cover its $0.19 annual dividend with an expected future payout ratio of 24.4%.

-A number of brokerages have weighed in on HCKT.
-TheStreet upgraded shares of The Hackett Group from a “c” rating to a “b-” rating in a research report on Tuesday, November 3rd.
-Craig Hallum cut their target price on shares of The Hackett Group from $20.00 to $18.00 and set a “buy” rating for the company in a research report on Friday, September 4th.
-Finally, BidaskClub upgraded shares of The Hackett Group from a “hold” rating to a “buy” rating in a research report on Monday, October 26th.
-One analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and an average target price of $17.67.
+HCKT has been the topic of a number of research analyst reports.
+TheStreet raised shares of The Hackett Group from a “c” rating to a “b-” rating in a report on Tuesday, November 3rd.
+BidaskClub raised shares of The Hackett Group from a “hold” rating to a “buy” rating in a report on Monday, October 26th.
+Finally, Craig Hallum cut their price target on shares of The Hackett Group from $20.00 to $18.00 and set a “buy” rating on the stock in a report on Friday, September 4th.
+One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $17.67.

 The Hackett Group, Inc operates as a strategic advisory and technology consulting firm primarily in North America and European countries.
 Its executive advisory programs include best practice intelligence center, an online searchable repository of best practices, performance metrics, conference presentations, and associated research; best practice accelerators that provide Web-based access to best practices, customized software configuration tools, and best practice process flows; advisor inquiry, an inquiry service used by clients for access to fact-based advice on proven approaches and methods; best practice research, a research that provides insights into the proven approaches; and peer interaction comprising member-led Webcasts, annual best practice conferences, annual member forums, membership performance surveys, and client-submitted content.